enyholar/creditscore/README.md

 Android Jetpack is used as an Architecture glue including but not limited to ViewModel, LiveData, Lifecycles, Navigation, Data Binding.
 See a complete list in "Libraries used" section.

 The application does network HTTP requests via Retrofit, OkHttp and GSON.
-Loaded data is saved to SQL based database Room, which serves as single source of truth and support offline mode.
-Paging library is used for data pagination online and offline.

 Kotlin Coroutines manage background threads with simplified code and reducing needs for callbacks.
 Combination of Coroutines and Kotlin build in functions (transformation, collections) are preferred